MikeandIkes123/ML-Projects/README.md

 # ML-Projects

 Some Machine Learning Projects I did this semester.
-Used SciKit-Learn and Pytorch extensively to perform trainings
+Used Pytorch and TensorFlow extensively to train models.